RomanLut/hx_espnow_rc/doc/rx_esp01_sbus.md

 # Flashing first time

+Make sure you flash correct firmware.
+There are 3 types of ESP-01 board.
+See reference section below.
+Use esp01 or esp_1m firmware accordingly.

 1. Edit receiver configuration: examples/rx_esp01_sbus/include/rx_config.h
  - configure key and wifi channel: USE_KEY and USE_WIFI_CHANNEL
  - configure telemetry baudrate